ml-opensource/android-template/README.md

     - `ui`

 ### `core` package
 Core package is meant to be Domain-agnostic.
-It means that it should never reference anything Project specific.
+It means that it should never reference anything project specific.
 Instead, it serves as a home for components that can be part of any project.
-This includes extensions on Kotlin Classes, Utility classes, Base classes, Compose layouts and Compose Effects and Modifiers that are Behaviroual rather then UI emmiting
+This includes extensions on Kotlin Classes, Utility classes, Base classes, Compose layouts and Compose Effects and Modifiers that are behavioural rather then UI emitting

 ### `designsystem` package
 The design system package contains the building blocks  for your application's UI.
 The main thing you will find here is `Theme`.
 This template is using custom `Theme` provider for Jetpack Compose while having `Material Theme` as its foundation.
 This allows to tweak `Colors` and `Typography` so it reflects actual Design System that is used on the project and supply custom properties like `Dimensions`